DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 </body>
 ```

-TestCafe's file upload emulation is differrent from what the real user would do to upload files.
+TestCafe's file upload emulation is differrent from what a real user would do to upload files.

 To manually upload files with this application, the user needs to perform the following steps: